Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 git clone -b master git://github.com/Varying-Vagrant-Vagrants/VVV.git ~/vagrant-local
 ```

-Alternatively, for faster updates and bleeding edge features, or if you want to help test the next version, use the `develop` branch instead of the `master` branch
+Alternatively, for faster updates and bleeding edge features, or if you want to help test the next version, use the `develop` branch instead of the `master` branch.

 ### Without `git`